Cryptolens/docs/recurring-payments/setup.md

 > **Note:** Under the hood, all the parameters passed in the metadata field will be sent to [CreateKey](https://app.cryptolens.io/docs/api/v3/CreateKey) method.

 For example, if you want the license key to have Feature 3 enabled, you need to create a metadata parameter `skm` with the value `{"F3":true}`.
 If you want the same key to be [node-locked](/licensing-models/node-locked) to one device and have Feature 3 enabled, you can set `skm` parameter to `{"F3": true, "MaxNoOfMachines": 1}`.
 You can optionally add `ProductId` in the `skm` parameter, in case you want the license key to belong to a different product.

+To change the name of the plan, you can use the `Price description` field, which is what Cryptolens will use in the customer portal.

 ### Webhooks
 In order to ensure that Cryptolens stays sync with Stripe about the status of each subscription, we need to add a receiving webhook endpoint.
 The version of the API used is **2018-09-06**.
 You can create a webhook in two ways, either through Stripe's dashboard to curl.
 If you cannot select the API version in dashboard, you can fallback on curl.